Particular/docs.particular.net/transports/transactions.md

 snippet: TransactionsWrapHandlersExecutionInATransactionScope

+> [!NOTE]
-NOTE: This requires that all the data stores used by the handler support enlisting in a distributed transaction (e.g. SQL Server), including the saga store when using sagas.
+> This requires that all the data stores used by the handler support enlisting in a distributed transaction (e.g. SQL Server), including the saga store when using sagas.

 WARNING: This might escalate to a distributed transaction if data in different databases are updated.

+> [!NOTE]
-NOTE: This API must not be used in combination with transports running in a *transaction scope* mode.
+> This API must not be used in combination with transports running in a *transaction scope* mode.

 partial: scope-options